Inside Martinez’s bid to be world’s best keeper

 Maximising Martinez's potential meant making his mentality as much a part of his game as his imposing physical frame.

 "Emi gave everything to reach that World Cup, and also to win it," Cutler said.
-"He has got his own nutritionist, yoga and Pilates teacher and I've know him to go swimming in the middle of the night just to recover for the next game.
+"He has got his own nutritionist, yoga and Pilates teacher and I've known him to go swimming in the middle of the night just to recover for the next game.

 "When you realise exactly what it took for him to get here, then you just think let him celebrate the way he wants to, because he has earned it every step of the way.